dummey/dummey.github.io/_posts/2015-08-15-how-much-does-tabr-cost.md

 ---

 What is the TABR(Trans America Bike Race) some of you may be asking?
 It is a cycling race put on every year from Astoria, Oregon to Yorktown, Virgina using the ACA Route.
-It is ~4300 miles long adventure.
+It is ~4300 miles long adventure that both cost surprisingly little and a lot.

 There will be a select few of you reading this who’s heart are starting to rapidly beat from the allure of this adventure.
-These cost breakdown are for you.
+These are the cost breakdowns for my 31 day race.

 ##Transportation Cost